-The White Dunes are another top Mui Ne attraction and are around 25km outside of Mui Ne to the north-west.
-So you either need to rent a scooter or take a tour with a jeep like we did.
-When you get there, you can rent a quad bike and go zipping around over the dunes either by yourself, or with a guide.
-However, we thought the prices were extremely steep for Vietnam, and we wanted to use the opportunity to fly our drone to capture some footage of this mesmerising landscape.
+The White Sand Dunes are another top Mui Ne attraction and are around 25km outside of Mui Ne to the north-west.
+So you either need to rent a scooter or take a Mui Ne sand dunes tour with a jeep like we did.
+When you get there, you can rent a quad bike and go zipping around over the white sand dunes Mui Ne, either by yourself, or with a guide.
+We took advantage of the opportunity to fly our drone over the white sand dunes Vietnam to capture some footage of this mesmerising landscape.

 We trekked through the perfect powdery sand to one of the high points and had great fun with the drone and taking pictures.

-A visit to the White Dunes at sunrise is recommended by the tour guides as one of the top things to do in Mui Ne.
+A visit to the Mui Ne desert at sunrise is recommended by the tour guides as one of the top things to do in Mui Ne.
 Tours are extremely reasonable at around $25 for a half day private tour.
 If you participate in a shared day tour, you can get on one for as little as $5.
-Given the reasonably price of these tours, they are a cannot-miss of the things to do in Mui Ne.
+Given the reasonable price of these tours, they are a cannot-miss of the things to do in Mui Ne.

 3. Catch a sunset at the beach

 For some reason, sunsets in Mui Ne never seem to be anything short of spectacular.
-Most resorts are smack-bang on the beach, and therefore one of the most beautiful (and free!) things to do in Mui Ne is simply to kick back on the beach and wait for the sky to do its thing.
+Most Mui Ne hotels are smack-bang on the beach, and therefore one of the most beautiful (and free!) things to do in Mui Ne is simply to kick back on the beach and wait for the sky to do its thing.
 We got some amazing sunset photos.

-You can also enjoy the beach at Mui Ne from one of the beach bars.
+You can also enjoy the Mui Ne Beach Vietnam from one of the beach bars.
 We hung out at Pogo Beach Bar for an entire afternoon, chatting to the staff and catching up on some work with the beautiful views.
-Sadly, the staff informed us that Pogo is due to close in December 2017.
-In case you are looking for other beach bars, then Dragon Beach bar and LineUp Bar & Grill both seem to have similarly good reputations.
+Sadly Pogo closed it’s doors maybe forever in December 2017.
+In case you are looking for other beach bars or Mui Ne restaurants, then Dragon Beach bar and LineUp Bar & Grill both seem to have similarly good reputations.